SIPH confirms another death due to COVID-19 - Local News 8

 SIPH confirms another death due to COVID-19

-BINGHAM COUNTY, Idaho (KIFI/KIDK) - Southeastern Idaho Public Health (SIPH) has confirmed another death associated with COVID-19 in Bingham County.
+POWER COUNTY, Idaho (KIFI/KIDK) - Southeastern Idaho Public Health (SIPH) has confirmed another death associated with COVID-19 in Power County.

 Out of respect to these individuals’ families, no additional details will be released.

-Eastern Idaho Public Health has reported 19 total deaths.
-There are 14 deaths in Bonneville, 3 in Fremont, 1 in Jefferson and 1 in Madison.
+Eastern Idaho Public Health has reported a total 20 deaths in its health district.
+There are 15 reported deaths in Bonneville, 3 in Fremont, 1 in Jefferson and 1 in Madison.

-As of Sunday, there are a total 415 recorded deaths in the state of Idaho.

 SIPH urges all residents to take precautions to slow the spread of COVID-19.
 This includes practicing social distancing at all times, wearing cloth face coverings in public places, practicing good hand hygiene, and isolating immediately if you show symptoms of COVID-19.